JetBrains/intellij-sdk-docs/topics/ui/controls/progress_bar.md

 If the process takes a long time and can prevent the user from performing tasks, provide an option to pause a process.

-It is recommended to run the process in the background so it doesn’t interrupt the user, instead of offering a pause option.
+> It is recommended to run the process in the background so it doesn’t interrupt the user, instead of offering a pause option.
+>
+{style="note"}

 <table style="none" border="false">
   <tr>